carmenchapa/DoubleClickStudioDownloadFiles/README.md

 # Download Files from DoubleClick

-This project was created to provide a faster way of **downloading assets from the DoubleClick studio platform**.
+This project was created to provide a faster way of **downloading assets from the DoubleClick Studio platform**.
 It was developed for Sky Works Digital team use.
 It gives the option of downloading all images from an assets folder in DC Studio platform on just one click.

 If you work with DoubleClick Studio creatives you would probably love this solution to make your live easy when duplicating creatives from older ones.